Hyperon threshold and stellar radii: Results

 \subsection{Role of the coupling constant}

 The basic constituents of neutron stars are neutrons and protons in $\beta$-equilibrium.
 Since both are fermions, as the baryon density increases, so do the Fermi momentum and the Fermi energy, according to the Pauli principle.
 Ultimately, the Fermi energy exceeds the masses of the heavier baryons.
 The influence of the hyperons in the EoS and neutron star mass-radius relation, strongly depend of the coupling constant of the hyperons with the mesonic field.
-It is well known that the $\Lambda$ potential depth $U_\Lambda$ = - 28 MeV~\cite{Glen2}, so the coupling constants for $\omega$ and $\sigma$ meson cannot be varied independently in principle.
+It is well known that the $\Lambda$ potential depth $U_\Lambda$ = - 28 MeV~\cite{Glen2}, so the coupling constants for $\omega$ and $\sigma$ meson cannot be varied independently.
 So, in this section we fix the potential depth and vary the values of the coupling constants and see how they affect the hyperon onset and population, the EoS, and consequently the mass-radius relation of the neutron stars.
-Similar works are found in the literature~\cite{Glen,Glen2}, however, they just analyze the effects on the maximum mass.
+Similar works are found in the literature~\cite{Glen,Glen2,Vidana62,Miy88}, however, they just analyze the effects on the maximum mass.
 Let's study, in more detail, the influence on the radii of the neutron stars as well.
-In Tab.~\ref{T2} we show four sets of values for the coupling constants utilized in this section and in Fig.~\ref{F1} we plot the $\Lambda$ fraction $Y_\Lambda = n_\Lambda/n$ for the four sets.
+In Table~\ref{T2} we show four sets of values for the coupling constants utilized in this section.
+We also plot the corresponding threshold density for the $\Lambda$ (what usually corresponds to $Y_\Lambda$ around $10^{-4}$), and the density at which $Y_\Lambda$ reaches 0.1.
+In Fig.~\ref{F1} we plot the $\Lambda$ fraction $Y_\Lambda = n_\Lambda/n$ with four sets for densities up to five times the saturation one.

-We see that the higher the value of $g_{\Lambda,\omega}$, the higher the density of the hyperon threshold, varying from 0.302 $fm^{-3}$ for set A to 0.431 $fm^{-3}$, for set D, ie, around 1.97 and 2.82 times the nuclear saturation density.
-Moreover, in general, the $\Lambda$ population also increases with the increase of $g_{\Lambda,\omega}$.
-We can see that the curves of sets A and B cross each other (set A and C cross as well at a density around $1.2$ fm$^{-3}$).
-This is due to the Pauli blocking of the hyperons in set A. Once there are more hyperons in set A at low densities, the onset of new $\Lambda$ particles is more energetically favorable in set B because the Fermi sea for low Fermi moment in set A is already filled.
-We can also see that in set D $g_{\Lambda,\omega}$ is so high that $\Lambda$ is very suppressed, $Y_\Lambda$ never reaching more than 0.3, while in other sets this value could { reach more than} 0.6.
+We see that the higher the value of $g_{\Lambda,\omega}$, the higher the density of the hyperon threshold, varying from 2.40 times the nuclear saturation density for set A to 1.83 times for set D. On the other hand, for a small increase in the total density ( $\Delta$ n varying from 0.35 $n_0$ to 0.50 $n_0$), $Y_\Lambda$ increases three orders of magnitude, reaching 10 percent.
+We also can see that the curves crosses each other.
+This is due to the Pauli blocking of the hyperons, as explained in ref.~\cite{Lopes2013} for the strangeness fraction.
+Once there are more hyperons in set D at low densities, the onset of new $\Lambda$ particles is more energetically favorable, for instance, in set A because the Fermi sea for low Fermi moment in set D is already filled.